 You might be surprised but fried tarantulas, spiders, cockroaches, and scorpions are traditional snacks in Southeast Asia

 You can even find small snack packages of fried crickets in some 7-Eleven stores in Thailand.

 If you are an adventurous eater, head to 7-Eleven stores and check out fired crickets.
-Or when in Bangkok, try some fried insects from street stalls in on Khao San Road in Bangkok
+Or when in Bangkok, try some fried insects from street stalls on Khao San Road in Bangkok.

 Trying a fried insect is one of the most unusual things to do in Thailand.